 The paddock is renowned for its relaxed but professional atmosphere, with teams and drivers prepared to help each other out in a tight spot.
 This doesn’t diminish the competitive edge with all races strongly contested, and the championship caters for all types of entrant, with all welcome.

-2018 will be Pirelli’s ninth season supplying GT Cup.
+2019 will be Pirelli’s tenth season supplying GT Cup.
 The manufacturer provides a massive range of slick and wet tyres for the Championship, such is the variety of machinery racing in the series.
 Tyres may be heated prior to use, and slick sets are limited to two per day, to reduce expenditure.

 The GT Cup’s unique structure ensures thrilling racing throughout the grid, which is split into five Groups allowing for a large variety of cars to compete on an equal footing in each race.